buddhist-uni/buddhist-uni.github.io/_content/essays/entering-into-monastic-life_thataloka.md

 pages: 4
 ---

-A short essay on what the path is to become a Theravada Monastic.
+A short essay on what the path is to become a Theravāda Monastic.